 The geolocation accuracy per spectral band (expressed as Absolute Location Error, ALE) from 2014 onwards can be viewed here.
 The semi-transparent graph indicates the daily ALE values per spectral band, while the bright lines denote 30-day averages.
 The thin black vertical lines indicate the dates at which updated Instrument Calibration Parameters (ICP) files were implemented.

 Note that during the first months of the PROBA-V operations, the ALE was relatively high (peak values ~150 – 250 m) due to a star tracker issue.
 After this issue was solved, the ALE became much lower and was generally well below 100 m.
 When ALE values are considered too high for more than ~5 days, the geometric ICP is updated to ensure better geolocation performance.
-However, during the last two years the geolocation has been stable and no IC file updates have been necessary since 8/9/2016.
-The very high values for 19 – 21/9/2018 are currently being investigated, see for more information the ‘Known Issues’ section.
+However, during the last two years the geolocation has been stable and no ICP file updates have been necessary since 8 September 2016.
+The very high values for 19 – 21 September 2018 have been investigated, see for more information the ‘Known Issues’ section.